open-feature/java-sdk-contrib/providers/flagd/README.md

 FlagdProvider flagdProvider = new FlagdProvider(options);
 ```

-Alternatively, if you already have set up `GlobalOpenTelemetry` in your provider runtime, then allow flagd to derive tracer using `withGlobalTelemetry` option.
+Second option is useful if you have set up a GlobalOpenTelemetry in your runtime.
+You can allow flagd to derive the OpenTelemetry instance by enabling `withGlobalTelemetry` option.

 ```java
 FlagdOptions options =